-On the compliance front, insurers worry about the risk of non-compliance with the General Data Protection Regulation (GDPR) and other country-specific or regional laws.
-Respondents were also concerned about the risk of vendor lock-in, which is when a business is forced to continue using a product because the cost of switching to another cloud service provider is high.
+Insurers also worry about the risk of non-compliance with the European Union’s General Data Protection Regulation (GDPR) and other country-specific or regional laws.
+Respondents were also concerned about the risk of “vendor lock-in,” where a business is forced to continue using a product because switching to another cloud service provider is expensive.

-Identify such risks early with a detailed cloud risk and security assessment.
-This assessment can help insurance firms establish a robust cloud risk management framework, assess risk probability, and mitigate potential harm.
+You can identify such risks early with a detailed cloud risk and security assessment.
+This assessment can help insurance firms to establish a robust cloud risk management framework to avoid the risks of cloud computing.

 Many insurance companies also worry about internal challenges that could slow down or hurt cloud adoption, such as: